 How DUI breath tests measure blood alcohol

-A breath test does not directly measure the percentage of alcohol in someone’s blood.
-Instead, it measures the alcohol present in the deepest part of someone’s lungs, where it is closest to the individual’s blood supply.
+A breath test does not directly measure the percentage of alcohol in your blood.
+Instead, it measures the alcohol present in the deepest part of your lungs, where it is closest to your blood supply.

 A “Breathalyzer”-style machine then mathematically converts this amount into an approximately equivalent blood alcohol percentage.
 The formula it uses to do this is known as a “partition ratio.”

-A preliminary alcohol screens (PAS) test is usually given before someone is arrested for DUI.
+A preliminary alcohol screens (PAS) test is usually given before you are arrested for DUI.
 Typically, this will occur after a traffic stop or at a DUI sobriety checkpoint.

-- The driver is under 21 years of age,7 or
+- You are under 21 years of age,7 or

-- The driver is on probation for a prior DUI offense.8
+- You are on probation for a prior DUI offense.8

-After a driver has been lawfully arrested for DUI, he or she will be given the choice of a breath or blood test.
-The driver must take this test even if he/she previously took a PAS breath test.
+After you have been lawfully arrested for DUI, you will be given the choice of a breath or blood test.
+You must take this test even if you previously took a PAS breath test.
 9

-Consequences of refusing to take a chemical test include the automatic suspension of the driver’s license for at least one year.10
+Consequences of refusing to take a chemical test include the automatic suspension of your driver’s license for at least one year.10

 Most people elect to take the breath test as it is less invasive.
 This post-arrest breath test is usually given on a desktop device at the police station.
 Otherwise, it is similar to a PAS test.